ziraqyoung/bellroy_exercise/README.md

-## Bellroy Exercise is an exercise by [bellroy.com](https://bellroy.com) to join their technical team.
-Located at [this github gist](https://gist.github.com/michaelwebb76/b6cf04557f3c639966096bdda65f503c).
+## Bellroy Exercise

+An exercise by [bellroy.com](https://bellroy.com) to join their technical team.
+Located at this [github gist](https://gist.github.com/michaelwebb76/b6cf04557f3c639966096bdda65f503c).

-## Getting Started
+### Getting Started
 The program uses various gem `nokogiri` to parse HTML, `byebug` for debugging purposes and `rspec` to runs specs.

 - Install required gems